What is Machine in Computer | How it works & Types

 • Electricity gives power to computer machines.

-• Your computer monitor, keyboard, and CPU all need electricity to function.
+• Your computer monitor, keyboard, and cpu all need electricity to function.

 • Even small machines like a mouse or printer need power to work.